📞 (563) 513-8771 | ✉️ [email protected] | 📲 Get the App

 Cash Flow + Appreciation + Loan Paydown

-Complete return including monthly cash flow, appreciation (3-5% in DSM), and mortgage principal paydown.
+Complete return including monthly cash flow, appreciation (3-5% in Des Moines), and mortgage principal paydown.
+See current market trends for appreciation estimates.

 ✓ Excellent: 15%+ | ✓ Good: 12-15% | ⚠️ Okay: 8-12%